ILikeYourHat/example-maven-repository/README.md

 ### Setting up SSH keys

 In our CI workflows we are using some commands that require pushing and pulling from git server.
-TeamCity provides no way to do this besides the initial checkout, so we must set up our own SSH connectio to do this.
+TeamCity provides no way to do this besides the initial checkout (as far I as know), so we must set up our own SSH connection to do this.

 On the main page of TeamCity, select our project ("ExampleMavenProject") on the projects list, and then click "Settings" button on the right top corner of the page.
 Navigate to the "SSH keys" section, and click "Generate SSH key" button.